WordGirl: Voice cast

+Development

 WordGirl began in 2006 as a series of shorts airing immediately after Maya & Miguel, becoming an independent show in September 2007.

 The show's creator, Dorothea Gillim, believes that children's shows often underestimate children's intelligence:

 Gillim says she created the show, in part, with the idea that parents would watch the show with their children to support their learning.

 Each eleven-minute segment in each episode (except for the first three episodes) begins with verbal instructions to listen for two words that will be used throughout the plot of that episode.
 The words (examples include “diversion,” “cumbersome,” and “idolize”) are chosen according to academic guidelines.
-The reasoning is that children can understand words like “cumbersome” when told that it means “big and heavy and awkward.”
+The reasoning is that children can understand words like "cumbersome" when told that it means "big and heavy and awkward".

 PBS NewsHour anchor Jim Lehrer agreed to do a mock interview with WordGirl.
-Jack D. Ferraiolo, who developed the series with Gillim and served as the series' head writer in Season One, received an Emmy for his work on WordGirl.
+Jack D. Ferraiolo, who developed the series with Gillim and served as the series' head writer in season one, received an Emmy for his work on WordGirl.

 Rather than hiring writers experienced with children's television, the show's original writers' previous credits included The Onion and Family Guy.
 Narrator Chris Parnell had previously worked on Saturday Night Live.

-Synopsis

-The series follows WordGirl, a girl with superpowers whose secret identity is Becky Botsford, a student.
-WordGirl was born on the fictional planet Lexicon (also a term referring to the vocabulary of a language or to a dictionary) but was sent away after sneaking onto a spaceship and sleeping there.
-Captain Huggy Face, a chimpanzee who was a pilot in the Lexicon Air Force, piloted the ship, but lost control when WordGirl awoke, and crash-landed on Earth (more specifically in Fair City), a planet that affords WordGirl her superpowers, including flight and super strength.
-WordGirl utilizes these powers to save her adoptive home, using her downed spacecraft as a secret base of operations.

-WordGirl was adopted and provided an alter ego by Tim and Sally Botsford, who gave her the name Becky.
-While in her alter ego, she has a younger brother, TJ, obsessed with WordGirl, but still unknowingly a typical sibling rival to Becky.
-The Botsford family keeps Captain Huggy Face as a pet, naming him Bob.
-Becky attends Woodview Elementary School, where she is close friends with Violet Heaslip and the school newspaper reporter Todd “Scoops” Ming.